What’s the NFL playoff picture after Week 17? Who’s in and who’s out?

 NFC

 2. Chicago Bears (11-5, 1st NFC North): Da Bears haven’t made the postseason since 2020, so some celebration in the Windy City is merited, but Chicago has only made the playoffs twice since 2010 – and lost in the wild card round both times.
 After spending so many years in the proverbial wilderness, the team won’t be content with just making it.
-It takes on the Lions in Week 18.
+The Bears take on the Detroit Lions in Week 18.

-3. Philadelphia Eagles (11-5, 1st NFC East): The defending Super Bowl champions are back in the postseason to defend their title, but with hopes of first-round bye now over, it may look to rest players ahead of a game against the Commanders in Week 18.
+3. Philadelphia Eagles (11-5, 1st NFC East): The defending Super Bowl champions are back in the postseason to defend their title, but with hopes of a first-round bye now over, Philly may look to rest players ahead of a game against the Washington Commanders in Week 18.

 5. San Francisco 49ers (12-4, 2nd NFC West): After missing the postseason last year, the Niners are back and looking dangerous.
-Starting QB Brock Purdy is back fit and on form and they host the Seahawks in Week 18 with the No. 1 seed at stake.
+Starting QB Brock Purdy is back and playing incredibly as they host the Seahawks in Week 18 with the No. 1 seed in the conference at stake.

 7. Green Bay Packers (9-6-1, 2nd NFC North): The Pack lost to Baltimore in Week 17 but still secured the NFC seventh seed heading into the playoffs.
 Off the back of three straight defeats, Green Bay heads to Minnesota in Week 18 to take on the eliminated Vikings.